mstatt/NLP-training-for-Generatively-Pretrained-Transformer-GPT-/README.md

 Below are some basic enhancements that could be done to make this better.
 </p>
 <ol>
-<li>Additional data added to the training text. <br/> Great text data resource (https://www.corpusdata.org/formats.asp) and I have included the (split-file-on-period.py) file to assist with data clean-up and formatting.</li>
+<li>Additional data added to the training text. <br/> Great text data resource (https://www.corpusdata.org/formats.asp) and I have included the (clean-training-text.py) file to assist with data clean-up and formatting.</li>
+<li>The script cleans up stray chars and formates the files, then merges both the soap and the news text for a single clean larger corpus.
+With adjustable line length for better results when tuning the model.</li>
+<li>If you run the notebook and script (as is) or use the included (merged-final-training-text-formatted.txt  --unchanged) that will give you 17 million parameters to start.</li>

 </ol>